OussEzza/Management_of_student_absences_using_facial_recognition/README.md

 ## Technologies Used
 - **Python for development:**
-  - Utilized for the overall application logic.
+  - Utilized for the overall application logic (version 3.7).
 - **OpenCV and dlib for facial recognition:**
   - Implemented facial recognition features for user authentication.
 - **MySQL for database management:**